badosu/badmod/README.md

 ### Credits

-- Valihrant for extensive playtesting and feedback
+- Valihrant for extensive playtesting, map concepts and feedback
 - Stockfish for playtesting and Wrench concept
 - Feldfeld for original random food generator